ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 RISK TAKER OVERVIEW:

 Decisive with your money.
 You are quick to spend when you can see potential and the possibilities that lie ahead.
-Additionally, you don’t get bogged down in details that might hold you back from new ventures.
+Additionally, you don’t get held down by the details that might hold you back from new ventures.

 - OF PEOPLE THAT HAVE TAKEN THE ASSESSMENT HAVE A PRIMARY RISK TAKER PERSONALITY.